Japan, US mark the return of military-used land to Okinawa

 TOKYO (AP) — Japan and the U.S. marked a partial return of the land used by American troops to Okinawa in a ceremony Thursday on the southern island, but there was no sign the move was helping to lessen protests against the island’s heavy U.S. military presence.

-Nearly 10,000 acres, or half the U.S. military “northern training area” on the island, was returned to Okinawa in exchange for the construction of Osprey aircraft helipads nearby.
+Nearly 10,000 acres, about half the plot of land, was returned to Okinawa in exchange for helipads for Osprey tilt-rotor aircraft being built nearby.
 Residents say the deal only transfers the burden.

 U.S. Ambassador Caroline Kennedy called the reversion “a milestone” in the U.S.-Japan alliance in her speech at the ceremony in Nago.
 “This return will reduce our footprint by about 20 percent (of base facilities on Okinawa) and allow this pristine natural environment to be enjoyed by future generations of residents and visitors to Okinawa.”
-The land has a rich forest with rare birds and other fauna and flora.
+The land is a rich forest with rare birds and other fauna and flora and had been used as jungle training by U.S. troops.

-Demanding an unconditional land return, Okinawa Gov. Takeshi Onaga boycotted the ceremony and joined a protest against the U.S. military presence on the island, his choice highlighting differences between the central government and Okinawa.
+Demanding an unconditional land return and opposing Osprey deployment on the island, Okinawa Gov. Takeshi Onaga boycotted the ceremony and joined a protest against the U.S. military presence on the island, his choice highlighting differences between the central government and Okinawa.

 Most Read Stories